8 Financial Laws of Happiness

 5. Make Big-Ticket Purchases Before You Retire

 The survey showed that unhappy retirees are prone to making big purchases at precisely the wrong times.
-Happy retirees have a much healthier relationship to spending.
+Happy retirees have a much healthier relationship to spend.
 It’s not that they don’t spend money, it’s just that they know when to do it: when they’re still working.

 7. Know Your Rich Ratio

 You may be asking yourself, “What’s the rich ratio?”
 The rich ratio is an easy formula that will help you understand your money.
 It’s simply the amount of money you have in relation to the amount of money you need.
 Happy retirees have a rich ratio that is over 1.
-Here’s how you find your own rich ratio: take the income you have coming in every month (social security, pension, investment income, etc.), and divide it by the amount of your monthly need.
+Here’s how you find your rich ratio: take the income you have coming in every month (social security, pension, investment income, and other sources) and divide it by the amount of your monthly need.

 8. Check Your Pessimism at The Door